keboola/developers-docs/integrate/storage/php-cli-client.md

 {% endhighlight %}

 This should print a JSON with a list of buckets in the project.
 If the command returns an error, you need to resolve that error first before running Storage API client.
+This usually means [installing the cURL library](https://curl.haxx.se/download.html).
+If the above command works and the CLI client still does not work, then your PHP installation is probably not configured correctly.
+This usually means that the [`curl.cainfo`](http://php.net/manual/en/curl.configuration.php) PHP configuration variable does not point to valid a [CA (certification authority) certificates bundle](https://curl.haxx.se/docs/caextract.html).
+For more details, see e.g. (Stackoverflow discussion](http://stackoverflow.com/questions/6400300/https-and-ssl3-get-server-certificatecertificate-verify-failed-ca-is-ok?rq=1).